Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Introduction

+The challenge in suggesting breaks is that the effects of recommendations on users slowly accumulate over time, which requires learning to be preemptive.
+Towards this, and borrowing from the field of population dynamics, our approach casts recommendation as a dynamical system of Lotka-Volterra (LV) equations \citep{lotka1910contribution}.
+In this space, learning to break reduces to solving an optimal control problem, in which engagement is associated with a certain notion of equilibrium.
+We show how to efficiently solve for the optimal equilibrium; this provides us with a useful breaking schedule that can be utilized in the original problem space.
+To the best of our knowledge, the use of LV dynamics to model user behavior in recommendation systems is novel.

+Our approach works by embedding users in `LV-space'---the set of all possible LV trajectories, which effectively serves us as a parameterized hypothesis class.
+Our learning algorithm enjoys the following useful property: given \emph{predictions} of user engagement, the policy problem decomposes over users, and can be solved independently for each user.
+The final learned policy has a simple interpretation: it takes as input a small set of predictions, and via careful interpolation, applies a personalized decision rule that anticipates the effects of breaking on future outcomes.

-Our main theoretical result is a bound on the expected long-term engagement of our learned breaking policy, relative to the optimal policy in the class.
-We show that the gap decomposes into three distinct additive terms: (i) predictive error, (ii) modeling error (i.e., embedding distortion), and (iii) variance around the (theoretical) steady state.
-These provide an intuitive interpretation of the bound, as well as means to understand the effects of different modeling choices.
-Our proof technique relies on carefully weaving LV equilibrium analysis within conventional concentration bounds for learning.
+Our main theoretical result is an agnostic bound on the expected long-term engagement of our learned breaking policy, relative to the optimal policy in the class.
+We show that for any recommendation policy and any data-generating process, the optimality gap decomposes into three distinct additive terms: (i) predictive error, (ii) modeling error (i.e., embedding distortion), and (iii) variance around the (theoretical) steady state.
+These provide an intuitive interpretation of the bound, as well as means to understand the effects of different modeling choices on outcomes.
+Our proof technique relies on carefully weaving LV equilibrium analysis within conventional concentration bounds for learning.\squeeze

 Finally, we provide an empirical evaluation of our approach on semi-synthetic data.
-Using the MoiveLens 1M dataset, we generate discrete time-series data in a way that captures the essence of our behavioral model, but is different from the actual continuous-time dynamics we optimize over.
+Using two real datasets, we generate simulated user interaction sequences in a way that captures the essence of our model, but is different from the actual continuous-time dynamics we optimize over.
 Results show that despite this gap, our approach improves significantly over myopic baselines, and often closely matches an optimal oracle.
-Taken together, these demonstrate the potential utility of our approach.
-Code is available at: \LvCodeURL{}.\looseness=-1
+Taken together, these results demonstrate the potential utility of our approach.
+Code is available at: \LvCodeURL{}.